JeremyFJ/shark-abundance/README.md

 ## Reports

+**Context**\\
+Sharks remain one of the most vulnerable and exploited groups of large marine animals on the planet and it is largely due to knowledge gaps in their population ecology.
+To empower conservation, we can utilize untapped resources for reconstructing population trends.
+Social Networks contain vast amounts of observations of sharks in the wild.
+Here, we use iNaturalist to source shark sightings, develop proxies of effort, and predict time series of relative abundance indices.

+**Model rationale**\\
+We sourced opportunistic shark sightings uploaded by iNaturalist users in two representative regions that are highly trafficked for tourism, underwater photography, and are popular among social media: Hawaii and the Bahamas.
+We used the entire presence of iNaturalist users in the respective regions as a proxy for observation effort.

+The biases concerning this data are popular among most social network platforms.
+First, there is no way to discern the level of effort at which users were targeting sharks and not other animals.
+This means that without surveying the users, we cannot gauge their affinity to capture shark presence as opposed to other wildlife, which is important for weighting effort.
+Second, the opportunistic nature of this data means absences cannot be trusted and therefor only if a shark was observed, the data is approximately correct.

+We based our modeling methods on the Baum et al., 2003 report to predict abundance trends of various Northwest Atlantic shark populations.
+Here, they used Generalized Linear Models (GLMs) with zero-truncated negative binomial distribution to account for unreporting in pelagic longline logbook data.
+We adopted this method here because our data likewise represents unreported and sparse shark sightings.

+**The Data**

 ### Hawaii Species Relative Abundance

 The report for the relative abundance of shark species in Hawaii can be found in the following PDF: